Risk Board Game Battle Automation

 Program and data-frame output:

-Input the starting armies on lines 10 and 11.
+Input the starting armies on lines 10 and 11 (in this run, both sides will have 40 men!).
 From there, the program has a while-statement, which runs the armies through an if-statement filter.
 It gradually runs them down to either 0 for defenders or 1 for the attackers.